TheIdentitySelector/thiss-js/docs/install.rst

 The included Makefile has a number of targets aimed at those who want to build and package their own instance:

 * ``make setup``: Runs ``npm install`` to install all node dependencies
-* ``make start``: Runs a local development instance with a mocked MDQ/Search service (based on edugain)
+* ``make start``: Runs a local development instance.
+Must be provided with a MDQ_URL environment variable pointing to an MDQ service, e.g. `https://md.thiss.io/entities/`.
-* ``make local``: Runs a local development instance for a local pyFF instance running on port 8000
+* ``make local``: Runs a local development instance for a local pyFF instance running on port 8080
 * ``make build``: Builds the instance running on thiss.io in the dist directory
 * ``make standalone``: Builds a standalone instance used in the docker container (with envsubst) in the dist directory
 * ``make sameserver``: Builds a lightweight host agnostic replacement for the deprecated embedded pyFF DS when pyFF is running on the same server